Digital Tech Trek Digest [#Issue 2024.06]

 About “Digital Tech Trek Digest”

-Most days I take some time early in the morning to scan my inbox newsletters, the news, LinkedIn, or other sources to read something new covering professional and personal topics of interest.
-Turning what I read into some actionable notes in a short committed time window is a summary of what I learned, what I should learn and use, or what is of random interest.
+Most days, I take some time early in the morning to scan my inbox newsletters, the news, LinkedIn, or other sources to read something new about professional and personal topics of interest.
+I turn what I read into actionable notes in a short, committed time window, summarizing what I learned, what I should learn and use, or what is of random interest.
+And thus my Digital Tech Trek.

 Some of my regular sources include TLDR, Forbes Daily, ThoughWorks Podcasts, Daily Dose of Data Science and BoringCashCow.
 Also Scientific American Technology, Fareed’s Global Briefing, Software Design: Tidy First? by Kent Beck, Last Week in AWS to name a few.